dvlpp/merx/readme.md

-articles anyway, without considering the attribute difference, there is a way: Merx will look for a public static property of your domain article class named `$merxCartItemAttributesExceptions`, which must return an array wit the names of tehe custom attributes to ignore when comparing articles.
+articles anyway, without considering the attribute difference, there is a way: Merx will look for a public static property of your domain article class named `$merxCartItemAttributesExceptions`, which must return an array with the names of the custom attributes to ignore when comparing articles.
 So with this:

     [App\Article.php]